fahimfarookme/jar-analyzer/README.md

 # jar-analyzer
 A tiny tool to find classes inside jar collections.

 This script can help you with finding the list of jar files with a certain class name.
-A tTypical usecase id to find out whether a certain class is avaibale in the application server's classpath and / or your maven project's classpath.
+A typical usecase id to find out whether a certain class is avaibale in the application server's classpath and / or your maven project's classpath.

 ## Usage